ThaminduDilshan/remote-user-store-connect/bi-di-user-store-2/README.md

-# GRPC Bi-Directional Remote User Store Sample
+# GRPC Bi-Directional Remote User Store Sample (Ballerina)

 This project contains a GRPC user store server, a GRPC remote agent and a sample user store manager.